engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

 3. Delete a publication.
 4. Add a publication in between.

-## Adding A New Post Type Or Taxonomy
+## New Post Type/Taxonomy

+How to add a new post type or taxonomy.

 1. Add the post type and taxonomy as one file under `/Managers/Structures/PostTypes`